lockedatapublished/itsalocke/content/courses/azure-cosmosdb.md

 [style]
   center = false
 +++
-# An introduction to CosmosDB for Data Science

-{{<btn href="mailto://training@itsalocke.com" msg="Book now">}}

 CosmosDB (formerly DocumentDB) is a database as a service product in azure.
-This non-relational data base promises highly scalable
+This non-relational data base features turnkey scalable geo-distribution, variable consistency models, schema-less writes and multiple query paradigms, but how do you do data science on it?

-- Learn how to set up Azure ML
-- Connect and consume with data
-- Tidy up and prepare data with available tools, including SQL, R, and Python
-- Sampling your data so you have some data to use and some data for testing
-- Building some models that suit tackle your data science question
-- Evaluating models and picking the best model
-- Deploying your model to a web service

-This isn't an in-depth introduction to data science but it gives you enough to get started and in an easy to use tool which you can use whilst you're learning the important concepts.
+This course will help you understand the core features of CosmosDB, scaling, consistency, replication, geo-distribution, non-relational data, schema-less operation.
+We'll also, focussed techniques to connect from a data science workflow, example service architectures for data science outputs and outline of supported compute methods to scale analysis

 ## What our training days look like